ProfessorSeanEX/OmniCore/scrolls/CONTRIBUTING.md

 > 🛡️ To overcomment is to declare every action with **clarity, traceability, and humility.**
 > It is **scroll exegesis**—revealing meaning, not hiding it in clever silence.

----

-### 🧾 6.3 Body Section Design Principles

-Each scroll section must harmonize **poetic breath** with **practical scaffolding**.

-#### 🧱 Structure Must Serve Clarity, Not Just Aesthetics

-* Begin each section with a **clear heading** and a **purpose anchor**.
-* Follow with **intentional subsections**, not decorative formatting.
-* Use structural tools—tables, callouts, examples—to balance depth and elegance.

-> ✨ If elegance overrides understanding, it must be refined.
-The scroll must breathe—not just perform.

-#### 📖 Poetic Voice and Technical Depth Must Walk Together

-A scroll without spirit is lifeless.
-A scroll without precision is useless.

-Each body section must contain:

-* A **relational, reverent tone**
-* A **technical backbone**—naming what is scoped, missing, or defined
-* Seamless shifts between **lyrical phrasing** and **developer-grade specificity**

-> ⚖️ We don’t sacrifice depth for elegance—we hold them in tension like breath and bone.

 #### 🔄 Clarify Current State vs Final Form

 Each mention of a feature or component must clarify whether it is: